devkimchi/Composite-Key-Group-By-LINQ/Scripts/group.by.linq.md

 ## Preparation ##

 Before start, we need data ingredients for fermentation.
 In the sample repository stated above, there's a local DB that contains sample data.
-Logon to your local db by accessing to `(localdb)\v11.0` with your Windows account and attach the database or simply run the following script below.
+Logon to your local DB by accessing to `(localdb)\v11.0` with your Windows account and attach the database or simply run the following script below.

 <div>
 <pre lang="sql">